GeePawHill/fridays/README.md

-# friday coding group
+# Friday coding group
-# Program is Kotlin with KorGE.
-It's setup with Gradle.
+# Program is in Kotlin with KorGE game engine library.
+# It's setup with Gradle.
+# The purpose is ...